Qwestr/qwest_r/README.md

 ### `cargo run`

-Runs the game in your terminal window
+Runs the game in your terminal window.
-.

 ## License